itsphily/qualitative_coding_agent/aider spec templates/aider_spec_synthesis.md

     return merged
 ```

-9. add a synthesis function to the coding agent (per code per charity synthesis)
+8. add a synthesis function to the coding agent (per code per charity synthesis)
 ```
 in coding_exec.py, add a new function continue_to_synthesis_layer_1(state: CodingAgentState):

-Mirror the send API example above to itterate over the state['prompt_per_code_results'] and send all the quote reasoning pairs for each code for each charity to the synthesis_layer_1 node.
+Mirror the send API example above to iterate over the state['prompt_per_code_results'] and send all the quote reasoning pairs for each code for each charity to the synthesis_layer_1 node.
-Note: I want all the quote reasoning pairs per code per charity to be sent to the synthesis_layer_1 node. in other words, the synthesis_layer_1 node will receive a subset of dictionnary stored in state['prompt_per_code_results'] that will be formatted as a JSON formated string, each subset will contain the quote reasoning pairs for a specific code for a specific charity.
+Note: I want to group all entries with the same charity_id and code into one dictionary, then convert that group to JSON formatted string and send it to the synthesis_layer_1 node. in other words, the synthesis_layer_1 node will receive a subset of dictionnary stored in state['prompt_per_code_results'] that will be formatted as a JSON formated string, each subset will contain the quote reasoning pairs for a specific code for a specific charity.

 This is the format of the dictionnary stored in state['prompt_per_code_results']: prompt_per_code_results:{